NyteshadeXT/PF2e-Core-Vault/3-Rules/Journals/PF2e Journals/Archetypes/Gladiator.md

 * * *

 You know how to turn combat into a form of entertainment.
-You become trained in Gladiatorial Lore; if already trained in Gladiatorial Lore, you instead become trained in another Lore skill of your choice.
+You gain the Additional Lore general feat for Gladiatorial Lore.
+If you were already trained in Gladiatorial Lore, you also become trained in a Lore skill of your choice.

 At the start of a combat encounter, if you have spectators, you gain a number of temporary HP equal to your character level for 1 minute and you can roll Performance for your initiative.
+If there are sapient creatures observing a combat encounter, and these onlookers are neither engaged in the combat themselves nor directly assisting any participants, the combatants have spectators.
+The GM is the final arbiter of whether or not a combat has spectators.

 **Special** You can't select another dedication feat until you have gained two other feats from the Gladiator archetype.